amoghghadge/Websites/README.md

 ### Introduction
     These are multiple serverless websites, either as Examples or for Local Businesses, hosted through Amazon Web Services.
-Each folder in this Repository is the code for a Website
+Each folder in this Repository is the code for a Website.

     Websites for Local Businesses: